#8 Getting started w/ a fresh T2 install

 svn co https://svn.exactcode.de/t2/trunk /usr/src/t2-src

 and change into T2 source directory.
-All T2 commands are run from inside the source-tree:
+All T2 commands are run from inside the source-tree, that you should also update from time, to time:

 cd /usr/src/t2-src

-Using the T2 source based build system you can simply install package using "scripts/Emerge-Pkg".
+Using the T2 source based build system you can simply install package using the top-level "t2" script (previously "scripts/Emerge-Pkg").
 The scripts determine dependencies, and on the first invocation also copy the installed system configuration from /etc/SDE-CONFIG to the source tree's config/default.
 For example to install the Lua scripting language, you can simply run:

 Usually that would already be all you need to know to install new software packages and it's dependencies.
-However, there are some complications we like to point out:
+However, there are some marginalitiess we like to point out:

 Rebuilding vital packages w/ known cross compile issues

-As T2 dev team intentionally cross compiles all ISOs —so all architecture builds are created equal— no matter the build host.
-ARM or RISCV.
-To have identical configuration and uncover build issues for all builds quickly.
+As T2 project intentionally cross compiles all ISOs —so all architecture builds are created equal— no matter the build host: ARM or X86.
+And to have identical configuration and uncover build issues for all build variants quickly.
 However, some packages must be re-build to be fully functional.
-Perl and Python are currently the main offenders.
-To build some, more complex source packages (such as KDE, GNOME, but also Wine or Qemu), first rebuild those:
+Perl and Python are currently the main problem makers.
+To build some, more complex source packages (such as KDE, GNOME, but also Wine or Qemu), first rebuild those core deps:

 Keeping your whole system up-to-date